Queen City Resiliency Salon

 Have thoughts to share?

-Questions, ideas, or follow-ups related to the Sovereignty Salon can be emailed to: s i g n a l @ k a m r e s e a r c h . g l o b a l
+Questions, ideas, or follow-ups related to the Resiliency Salon can be emailed to: s i g n a l @ k a m r e s e a r c h . g l o b a l

 Messages may inform future discussion or action items.